*The MakerSpace will be closed from November 24-28 for Thanksgiving break.*

 3. Start Making!

 The MakerSpace can be used for classwork, hobbies, or just for fun.
 Use the Machines link at the top of the page to find out more about what is available, and ask our staff for help choosing the best tool for the job.
-Then, attend the necessary training to get access.
+Then, watch the necessary videos and sign up for any bookings you may need to complete your desired trainings.